eudes/korg-nts1-esp32/README.md

 However, in my many attempts to receive something intelligible from the NTS1, I failed misserably.
 I supect my SPI timing is a bit off.
 I did get to send note-on messages and make it sound, though.

+**Update**: I managed to get messages from the NTS-1 eventually.
+The problem at this point was that you need to pull one of the NTS-1 pins up in order to make it talk back to the panel, which I wasn't doing.
+This was present in the reference schematic, but up until this point I was going with just a "minimal" connection, meaning only the SPI and ACK pins connected.

 #### A tribute to lost time
 I'm making an aside here to say that, when I got to this point of the analysis (reading the data from the NTS1), I lost a couple of evenings because, of pin misnomer (MISO for MOSI etc.), and because, apparently, you cannot simply connect your ground to any of the available grounds.
 I only managed to make it work when I connected the RHS pin 1 ground to my ground.
 The rest of them (which I assumed should have worked the same), did not work properly.
 I guess, even though they are sent to ground **in the reference panel**, they are not connected to ground in the NTS1.